sivapcu/sivapcu-mkdocs/docs/computer-science/data-structures/linked-list.md

-## Linked List

-Linked List is non-contiguous data structure created with a collection of element.
+Linked List is a non-contiguous data structure created with each element pointing to next element in the list.

+## Node

 Each element(generally called as `Nodes`) essentially holds two pieces of information

 1. `data` - value that is supposed to hold in the data structure &
 2. `next` - a pointer/reference to the next node in the list